jambonz/next-static-site/markdown/docs/jobs/lead-dev.md

 Beyond that, here are some technical requirements:

-- Previous experience building VoIP and/or SIP applications is required.
+- You have past experience building VoIP and/or SIP server applications.
-- Experience with both C/C++ and Node.js (and mastery of at least one of these) is required.
+- You know SIP -- by that I mean the protocol down to a fairly detailed level.
-- Experience using drachtio or jambonz is desirable, but not required.
+- You have deep expertise building applications in Node.js and consider yourself somewhat of an expert.
-- Experience with at least one other RTC open source projects (e.g. Freeswitch, Kamailio, Asterisk, Janus, openSIPs, etc) is highly desirable.
+- You have past experience building solutions with at least one other RTC open source projects (e.g. Freeswitch, Kamailio, Asterisk, Janus, openSIPs, etc).
-- Experience with Kubernetes deployments (and related CI/CD practices) is highly desirable.
+- Experience using drachtio or jambonz?
+That's highly desirable.
-- Experience building webRTC client apps is a plus, but not required.
+- Experience with Kubernetes deployments (and related CI/CD practices?
+Also highly desirable.
-- Experience with react and react native is a plus, but not required.
+- Experience with react and web application development?
+Ditto.

 We'll also expect to see a lot of your work on github or elsewhere that we can review to get a sense of your skills and experience.

 Compensation will be competitive and negotiated based on your level of experience, your location, and your needs.

 Still interested after reading all this?
-Ping me at daveh@drachtio.org and let's start a conversation!
+Ping me at daveh@jambonz.org and let's start a conversation!